Reading notes Accelerate

-- are able to fix production issues within
+- can fix production issues within

 less than 1 hour(mean time to restore)

-- have completely automated their deployment, generally it's just one command to deploy master to production
+- have completely automated their deployment, generally, it's just one command to deploy master to production

 - use continuous integration: tests, linting and other checks are run on feature branches and are only merged to master if all succeed

 - have a lightweight approval process, i.e. peer reviews of code or pair programming, but no Changes Approval Board.
-Approval by an external body simple doesn't work, it's a "form of risk management theatre: we check boxes so that when something goes wrong, we can say that at least we followed the process.
+Approval by an external body simply doesn't work, it's a "form of risk management theatre: we check boxes so that when something goes wrong, we can say that at least we followed the process.
 At best, this process only introduces time delays and handoffs."

 - have little or no deployment pain: engineers and technical staff don't have any fear or anxiety when they push code to production.
 "We found that where code deployments are most painful, you’ll find the poorest software delivery performance, organizational performance, and culture."